 Does this remove pay-to-win?
 No, but dust allows Blizzard to control the pay-to-win feel by making all cards worth the same as each other and the randomness of the boosters levels the playing field.
 Furthermore, removal of trading has completely eliminated the bane of all collectible card games from Hearthstone, the secondary market.
 As a game, especially a collectible card game, Hearthstone is quite generous to its players.

 When it comes to the price to play, collectible card games are the notorious undefeated champ of “way too expensive.”
-The villainous cause?
+Why?
 The secondary market.
 The Trading Card Game (TCG), or Collectible Card Game (CCG), was invented by Dr. Richard Garfield.
 The idea was to make collectible cards, like baseball cards, into a cheap-to-make and easily portable game.
 The name of his game was Magic: the Gathering and it took the gaming world by storm when it was released in 1993.
 When Dr. Garfield made the game, he figured that players, on average, would only spend the same amount of money on Magic as they did on any other game, about $20 – $50.
 In hindsight, that number is laughable with players paying that much just to enter one tournament.
 Nevertheless, you can’t blame Richard, who could have imagined the success of Magic?

 Magic is an extremely fun game with a great deal of depth, and it is still very successful almost 25 years later.
 Wizards of the Coast (Magic’s developer) has boasted record sales for Magic in the past few years.
-I always wonder, however, just how much money Wizards sees of the card sales.
+I always wonder, however, just how much money Wizards receives of the card sales compared to what they could receive.
 Wizards only sells sealed product and only to retailers.
 A Magic booster costs the consumer about $4, and comes with 15 cards in it.
 Usually, that’s 1 rare or mythic rare card, 3 uncommon cards, 10 common cards, and 1 basic land card.
 If I pay $4 for 15 cards, each card should only be worth about 27 cents.
 Seems like a good amount of cards for the price; no matter what you open, it’s probably worth it.
 Now introduce the secondary market.
 Some cards are better than others, usually a rare or mythic rare, and those will show up more often in tournaments because they will help the player win.
 More players realize this and want copies for themselves, even willing to pay more.
 Maybe just $4 for the one card at first, then maybe a whopping $200 for the one card.
 See that?
 One card could be worth just the entire cost of 15 random cards, or fifty times the cost of those random cards.
 What is a retailer to do?
 A $4 random pack of cards could actually be worth $200.
 Sounds like a better idea to just open all the cards and sell them individually.
 Recently, a single card rarely becomes worth $200, but it’s normal for the best cards to be worth about $70.
 These prices should seem ridiculous to any objective observer, $70 for a piece of cardboard?
 No sane person would pay that!
 Heck, it feels wrong, like it should be illegal.
 Probably because it functions just like a lottery, the state-backed method of gambling.
 Only $4 for a ticket, maybe you’ll win $10, maybe $200!
 To some people, Magic has become like the stock market.
 A new set comes out and people speculate on how well a card will do, pre-order the card in hopes of the price rising and then selling them for a profit.

 When you are paying $600 for a competitive deck, $5 – $50 to play in a tournament is nothing.
 That’s not to say the prize support isn’t good, every year the top 24 players in the world championship split a prize purse of $250,000.
 In one of the quarterly pro tours, you can win $50,000 for 1st place or $1000 for coming in as low as 64th.
-As someone who finds high level competitive play to be a caustic environment, I’d love it if Wizards took the $1,000,000+ tournament budget (assumed, not confirmed), slashed it, and turned that into making expensive cards cheaper.

 The best way to purchase a game is for a flat price.
 In the past, if you purchased a game disc or cartridge, you owned an entire game and could do whatever you wanted with it.
 The video game industry is one of the few industries that vigorously feels that is way too little money.
 Pay once for a product and then own it?
 Ridiculous!
 Could you imagine buying a computer or groceries and owning it forever?
 Toshiba made that computer!
 Dole grew those bananas!
 While farcical, game companies seem to have this mentality.
-Games have been notorious for cutting parts of a game for selling DLC later or making extra locked content for day one.
+Games have been notorious for cutting parts of a game and selling it as downloadable content (DLC) later or making extra locked content for day one.
 These companies even invented a “Season Pass”, a product that pre-orders all or most the DLC for a game, even if they haven’t made any of it yet!
 Game companies also try to lock out users from trading in their games with something called DRM, which stands for Digital Rights Management.
 Computer data is infinitely copyable; if one person has a computer program, like a game, in theory that person could copy it for everyone.
 DRM is the extra annoying stuff that prevents that from happening.
 DRM typically attaches a game to an account, in a similar way a person buys a disc for themselves.
 The biggest difference is that it isn’t your physical property, you can’t trade it, sell it, or loan it.
 Ultimately, that’s just a downside of digital, and for digital only versions of games, this is arguably a justified practice.
 Microsoft attempted to create DRM for physical discs, but shut down the project from the overwhelming dissatisfaction shouted from their audience.

 Recently, video games have slowly stopped over milking customers for more money, but go back five or so years and it was rampant.
-Now, games sell DLC that hope to expand content, which is usually worth the price considering the expanded content.
+Now, games sell DLC that hope to expand content, which is usually worth the price when considering the expanded content.
 If you are lucky, a game will be rereleased in a year or two with all the DLC, and maybe for a bit less than a brand new game.
 Consider the recent rerelease of The Elder Scrolls V: Skyrim.
 Updated graphics and all the DLC for the same price as a new game.
 Could you imagine if the people who bought it for the previous console generation and each DLC individually complained?
 Would Bethesda (Skyrim’s developer) care?
 No!
 They want to make money!
-They won’t create the Skyrim Reserved List so the precious collectors who bought it first will always have their money’s worth.
+They won’t create the Skyrim Reserved List so the collectors who bought it first will always have their money’s worth.
 For collectors, game companies make a separate, special, but ultimately equal product called a collector’s edition.
 While objectively ridiculous for new and untested intellectual properties, collector’s editions are an easy way for game developers to make an extra dollar off long time fans and crazy collectors.

 If you make a game I want, I want to buy it once.
 If you release something big enough for it, such as DLC or an expansion, I’ll want to buy that only once too.
 Conversely, that model won’t make you a ton of profit.
 When making a game, consider all of the complaints I’ve shared and think how your game should be marketed and sold.
 The last thing to keep in mind, after all this talk about money, is that your game isn’t only worth cash.
 Make sure your game is worth playing by making it fun, because the most valuable commodity you’re charging is the player’s time.
 If you waste that, you can be sure they won’t be back.